 Colour combinations are based on well-established norms.
 Discover our advice to combine colours well in your interior and to avoid mistakes.

 In interior design, colour choice is of utmost importance.
-From wall paint to wallpaper, whatever the base, these are the shades which decorate the room and create the ambiance in it.
+From wall paint to wallpaper, whatever the base, these are the shades which decorate your house and create the ambiance in it.
 It is therefore essential to choose tones surrounded by which you feel comfortable and which match the use of the room.

 Before embarking on redoing a living space, you should understand the principle of the colour wheel, this framework which classifies all shades around a centre of gravity.
 For successful colour combinations, only certain matching combinations are possible.
 This representation set out like a rainbow is used in painting, in design and even in fashion.
 While turning the colour wheel clockwise, you obtain shades while reviewing close shades, from bright yellow to green, for example.